TadesseDev/LeetCode/README.md

 # My LeetCode chalenges

-> I love solving problems, I have 5 star (almost 6 now) for my problem solving skill on [HackerRank](https://www.hackerrank.com/Tadesse_A?hr_r=1), This was a while a go.
-Now I have solved most of the chalenges on [HackerRank](https://www.hackerrank.com/Tadesse_A?hr_r=1) I am trying to fix as much problems as possible on LeetCode.
+> I love solving problems, I have 5 stars (almost 6 now) for my problem-solving skill on [HackerRank](https://www.hackerrank.com/Tadesse_A?hr_r=1), This was a while a go.
+Now I have solved most of the challenges on [HackerRank](https://www.hackerrank.com/Tadesse_A?hr_r=1) I am trying to fix as many problems as possible on LeetCode.

 ## Langueges
-I'll mostly soolve problems with `JavaScript` and `Ruby`
+I'll mostly solve problems with `JavaScript` and `Ruby`

 ## If you like to use my solutions,